Skip to content

 Homepage

-Previously, I was a postdoctoral researcher at the Freie Universität Berlin and Michigan State University.
+I am starting a position as an assistant professor at Case Western Reserve University in the Fall of 2025.
+Currently, I am a postdoctoral researcher at Université Paris 13.
+Previously, I was a postdoctoral researcher at Freie Universität Berlin and Michigan State University.
+From September 1st 2024 to April 30th 2025, I had a research visit at the Max Planck Institute for Mathematics in Bonn.
 I earned my PhD at Wayne State University under the direction of Andrew Salch.

-I study interactions between algebraic topology, arithmetic and geometry.
-Specifically, I am interested invariants of ring spectra, such as algebraic K-theory and Hochschild homology, as well as chromatic, equivariant, and motivic homotopy theory.
+I research interactions between algebraic topology, arithmetic, and geometry.
+Specifically, I am interested invariants of ring spectra, such as algebraic K-theory, syntomic cohomology and Hochschild homology.
+My work uses tools from chromatic, equivariant and motivic homotopy theory.

 In addition to my research activity, I have had the opportunity to teach a broad range of courses, mentor research projects and theses, and organize several conferences and seminars.
 For a more detailed description of my activities see my CV.